Stewart's Corral

 Here is the recording from the Acoustimeter: 32 seconds 247Kb [mp3]

 On 2011.Mar.04 when north of Wilbur, I recorded a new sound I do not recognize, that sounds like a starling.
 3 seconds 45Kb [mp3] It repeats every 10 seconds like a radar, but is not coming from Spokane, nor does it sound like the familiar bzzzt from the Spokane radar.
 The strongest measurement was 0.50 V/m.
+I did not hear this sound again for over a year, until 2012.Jun around Wauconda.
+I believe it was airborne, or non-stationary like a satelite.
+Both the source and intensity changed over the hour I observed it.

 New product review.
 Canary Wireless Hotspotter HS-20.